Alan-Kleden/Discursive-telotopic-signatures/06_Environnement/README_Environnement.md

 Replace the torch==... line with a CUDA build that matches your driver.

 Remove the CPU --extra-index-url line if pointing to CUDA wheels.

+Back to the project overview: see the root [README.md](../README.md)